Leber Congenital Amaurosis Research Advances

 OPUS GENETICS REPORTS VISION IMPROVEMENTS IN LCA5 GENE THERAPY CLINICAL TRIAL

-GENE THERAPY FOR LCA1 (GUCY2D) IMPROVES VISION IN CLINICAL TRIAL
+GENE THERAPY FOR LCA1 (GUCY2D) IMPROVES VISION IN CLINICAL TRIAL, PHASE 3 TRIAL PLANNED

-With funding from the Foundation, Atsena is conducting a Phase 1/2 clinical trial for a gene therapy for people with LCA caused by mutations in the gene GUCY2D.
-The nine patients in the trial receiving the highest dose had improvements in retinal sensitivity and their ability to navigate a low-luminance mobility course.
+Atsena has licensed its LCA1 (GUCY2D) gene therapy to Nippon Shinyaku for potential marketing in the US and EU.
+A Phase 3 clinical trial is planned.
+In the Phase 1/2 clinical trial for the LCA1 gene therapy, the nine patients receiving the highest dose had improvements in retinal sensitivity and their ability to navigate a low-luminance mobility course.
 The treatment was developed by Shannon Boye, PhD, at the University of Florida, and an Atsena co-founder.

 GENE THERAPY FOR LCA6 (RPGRIP1 MUTATIONS)